 Inspiration at Hecla Island Golf Course

 And here people like Martin Luther and Mohammed turn off the path of good towards the path of evil.
-Obviously Lacombe saw no value in any religion other than Catholicism.
-And at the top of the ladder Jesus sits in judgement sending people either to this hell replete with crowned dragons, fire and snakes orto purgatory which doesn’t look that pleasant either although there are ways to get out or to heaven where people are welcomed by Mary and Jesus and the angels.
+Lacombe saw no value in any religious faith other than Catholicism.
+And at the top of the ladder, Jesus sits in judgement sending people either to this hell replete with crowned dragons, fire and snakes or…….to purgatory which doesn’t look that pleasant either although there are ways to get out or to heaven where people are welcomed by Mary and Jesus and the angels.

 Perhaps it is good for me to consider Lacombe’s ladder because it reminds me that our theology needs to continue to change as we learn more about history and science, and as we learn more about ourselves as individuals and as a world community.
 It also makes me think about the fact that perhaps my religious beliefs will seem just as unpalatable to future generations as the ones in the Catholic Ladder are to me today.

 Parfleches for the Last Supper